SquadFM/Squad-Field-Manual/README.md

 - Be aware of your surroundings, make sure you know where the enemy is so you don't get killed trying to revive a teammate.
 - Prioritize!
 Revive other fellow medics first, if there are multiple people down, bandage them all at the same time so they don't bleed out.
 - Your safety before others.
 This means you need to make sure you're not under any fire or threat.
 Make sure you are safe!
 No point in trying to revive someone when you're taking MG fire in your direction.
-- Last but not least, communicate!
+- Communicate!
 Use your local voice channel to tell those who are down to keep breathing and not go towards the bright light.
 - Medics are important to ensure a victory for your team, as I've had many close games where we end up winning with less than 20 tickets.
 - You have a shovel and can build structures too.
 Though this shouldn't be your primary objective when your teammates are down.
 - Ask if they know where the shot came from and how much time they have left.